Ron Plumb: Playing career

 Plumb was born in Kingston, Ontario.
 A Peterborough Petes junior player who won the Max Kaminsky Trophy as the league's best defenceman in 1970, Plumb was drafted ninth overall by the Boston Bruins in the 1970 NHL Amateur Draft.
 After two seasons with their Central Hockey League farm club Oklahoma City Blazers, the Bruins protected him in the June, 1972 expansion draft.
 But with little chance to play with the veteran-laden NHL team, he jumped to the unproven World Hockey Association Philadelphia Blazers only weeks later.

 He remained with the Blazers as they moved to Vancouver in the following season.
 Plumb then played for the San Diego Mariners in 1975, the Cincinnati Stingers for the following three seasons, and the New England Whalers.
 He then played one season in the National Hockey League with the Hartford Whalers, remaining in the organization for two more years, but playing in the AHL with the Springfield Indians.

 In the WHA, Plumb won the Dennis A. Murphy Trophy as the WHA's best defenceman in 1977, and was also selected a First or Second Team All-Star for much of the league's history.
-His total of 549 career games in the WHA is the second most overall, trailing only the 551 games played by André Lacroix.
-Lacroix was his teammate in Philadelphia, San Diego and New England.
+Plumb played 549 career games in the WHA, the second most in league history next to André Lacroix, who was his teammate in Philadelphia, San Diego and New England.

 Plumb followed his North American pro career with three seasons in Europe, 1983 with ERC Freiburg in the 2.Bundesliga, then 1984–1986 with the Fife Flyers in the British Hockey League.